BryanHarrisScripts/Afterglow-Echoes-of-Sentience/OpenSource/1 Million Voices.md

 In most professional screenwriting contexts, the traditional copyright model would be more common, while the open-source model would be more aligned with collaborative or community-driven projects.
 They serve different purposes and are used in different contexts based on the creator's intent and the nature of the project.

 <a href="#top">Back to Top</a>

-### Contribute to 'Afterglow'
-Share your insights and improvements through:
-- **Professional Software:** Use tools like Final Draft if you're comfortable with them.
-- **Fountain Format:** Contribute using the `.fountain` plain text markup for screenplay writing.

-<a href="#top">Back to Top</a>

 ### Create Your Own Version
 Add your unique adaptation to the 'Contributors' directory on Github, following the attribution guidelines above.
 Your contributions, big or small, are key to the evolution of this project.
 Dive in and help redefine collaboration and creativity in the digital age!

+Share your insights and improvements through:
+- **Professional Software:** Use tools like Final Draft if you're comfortable with them.
+- **Fountain Format:** Contribute using the `.fountain` plain text markup for screenplay writing.

 <a href="#top">Back to Top</a>

 ---

-### Collaborative Process on X
-Join the interactive dialogue on [👉🏼 To Afterglow on X](https://github.com/BryanHarrisScripts/Afterglow-Echoes-of-Sentience/blob/main/Afterglow/README.md) to share suggestions, ideas, and feedback.
-Your involvement can shape this project and contribute to an innovative experiment in open-source creativity.

 ### Disclaimer Regarding Contributions and Copyright